Moles

 - Moles may naturally lighten or disappear with age

-- Cosmetic removal procedures typically result in minimal scarring when performed by a skilled and experienced dermatologist
+- Cosmetic removal procedures typically result in minimal scarring when the method suits the mole and the wound is closed carefully

 - Regular monitoring can detect any concerning changes early